ItayMikel/Get-Perm/README.md

 *Made for Active Directory environment domain *Requires Python3

-You'll need to change your PowerShell execution policy to allow local scripts to run if you haven't already.
+You'll need to change your PowerShell execution policy to allow local scripts to run.

-PS> Set-ExecutionPolicy -ExecutionPolicy RemoteSigned
+PS> Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned

 Are you familiar with these situation where something works for one user but not the other?
 Probably has something to do with user groups, but which one?